 - Those liking the existing product proposition but wanting thinner mullions

+Several sliding door brands on the market make claims about the slim nature of their doors.
 Context is everything with claims about sightlines.
-It is in no way one of the slimmest in the context of overall sightlines.
+The Origin OS-29 sliding door is in no way one of the slimmest in the context of overall sightlines, but it is thin at the door mullion.
 Many brands are slimmer both in terms of mullion sightlines, overall frame depth, head, track and side jamb face dimensions.

 - Sunflex SVG20 with a 20mm mullion